-Whether you need to buy a bottle of milk on the way home or complete the project proposal at work, our life consists of tasks.
+Whether you need to buy a bottle of milk on the way home or complete a project proposal at work, our life consists of tasks.
 Up until recently, there was no good option to manage individual tasks in SharePoint and Office 365.
-That changed though with the introduction of Microsoft To Do.
+That changed, though, with the introduction of Microsoft To Do.

 What is Microsoft To Do?

 Microsoft To Do is a cloud-based personal task management tool.
 It is part of an Office 365 suite, so that means that it is accessible, just like the rest of Office 365 apps in the cloud (read: from any device with an internet connection).

 Unlike Planner, which is a TEAM task management tool, To Do is strictly an app that is accessible just by the user (unless you share your tasks/lists with others).
 Using an analogy of OneDrive and SharePoint, where OneDrive is personal storage space in the cloud, while SharePoint is a team collaboration tool, To Do is a personal task management tool, unlike Planner.

 Remember how ancient Task experience was with Outlook Tasks?

 Well, guess what, Microsoft To Do is a replacement for Outlook Tasks now!

 NOTE: Since Microsoft To Do is a web-based application, the desktop Outlook task experience is still the same and did not change.